 - A withdrawal will terminate your SamCERA membership.
-If you make a cash withdrawal, your service credit will be gone, and you will no longer be eligible to apply for any future retirement benefits, including disability benefits, unless you return to active membership.
+If you make a cash withdrawal, you must withdraw all of your funds, your service credit will be gone, and you will no longer be eligible to apply for any future retirement benefits, including disability benefits, unless you return to active membership.
 Upon return to active service, you will have the option of redepositing your contributions and interest, and any interest that would have been credited to your account since the date of your withdrawal.

 - A withdrawal may not be the best option for you.
 If you are vested, are eligible for a SamCERA retirement benefit or disability benefit, or can establish reciprocity with your next employer, you may want to re-consider your options.

 How Do I Withdraw My Funds?

 Withdrawals from SamCERA can be received in two ways.
 All or a portion of your funds that are being withdrawn can be directly rolled over to IRA or another employer’s qualified plan or can be paid in a check made directly out to you, or a combination of both.
 The choice you make will affect the taxes that you owe and when you must pay them.